elmomoilanen/Simple-neural-network/README.md

 ## Use ##

 Module *neural_network* contains the *ANN* class which implements the two hidden layer neural network model.
-Its two main public methods are *fit* and *predict*, other methods *get_fit_results* and *plot_fit_results* can be used to check results of the fitting step.
-Module *evolution* contains the *Evolution* class which implements an evolution based algorithm to find the optimal hyperparameter combination.
-This is also used via public method *fit*.
+Its two main public methods are *fit* and *predict*, other two methods *get_fit_results* and *plot_fit_results* can be used to inspect results of the fitting step.
+Selecting appropriate hyperparameters is an important part of the neural network design and for this respect module *evolution* contains the *Evolution* class with a public method *fit* which implements an evolution based algorithm to search an optimal hyperparameter combination.

 The following example illustrates the usage of this library.

 Consider a typical supervised learning task where the aim is to learn a function **f** between provided example input-output (X-y) pairs such that the learned function would also generalize well for unseen data.
 Assume that X is a numerical data matrix of shape n x p (n observations, p attributes) and y is an array of labels of size n.
 As the dependent variable y contains labels, the function **f** classifies each *x_i* from the input space to the output space.

-Following code imports the ANN class from neural_network module and fits the model (or learns the function) for the example X-y pairs.
-We notice that in order to run the model fitting (ann.fit), a certain set of hyperparameters must be set in advance (when instantiating the *ann* object).
+Following code imports the ANN class from the neural_network module and fits a model (learns function **f**) for the example X-y pairs.
+We notice that in order to run the model fitting (ann.fit), a certain set of hyperparameters must be set in advance.
 This can be done manually or automated by an additional hyperparameter optimization step.
 More on this latter option later.

 ```python
 from simple_neural_network.neural_network import ANN